 To find course dates, check the Training and Events calendar.

 Lecturer: Glenn Robinson, BPP Law School

 Glenn joined BPP in 2000 after teaching at several institutions including the Universities of Reading, Buckingham and London.
-As an associate professor, his major role is as the director of training for the GDL and LLB faculty.
+As an associate professor, his major role is as the Head of Programmes for the PGDL and GDL.

-He was instrumental in developing the new QLTS course and in leading BPP into the world of online and distance learning.
+He was instrumental in developing the new PGDL course and in leading BPP into the world of online and distance learning.